A CT scan, commonly referred to as a CAT scan, is a type of X-ray that produces cross-sectional images of a specific part of the body.

 - weakness, numbness, or other problems with your legs

-A CT scan is not the same as an MRI (magnetic resonance imaging) scan.
-An MRI of the lumbar spine shows the bones, disks, and spinal cord, as well as the spaces between the vertebral bones that nerves pass through.
-(RadiologyInfo.org)
+A CT scan is not the same as an MRI.
+An MRI of the lumbar spine shows the bones, disks, and spinal cord.
+MRIs can also show the spaces between the vertebral bones that nerves pass through.

 A lumbar spine CT scan is a noninvasive test.

-You may want to wear loose, comfortable clothing because you will be required to lie down on a table.
+You may want to wear loose, comfortable clothing because you’ll be required to lie down on a table.
 You’ll also be instructed to remove any jewelry and other metallic items from your body.
 Tell your doctor if you have any metal implants from prior procedures.

 Before going into your CT scan, tell your doctor if you have any of the following conditions:

-A technician will ask you to lie on your back during the test.
-He or she may use pillows or straps to ensure that you stay in the correct position long enough to get a quality image.
+A technologist will ask you to lie on your back during the test.
+The technologist may use pillows or straps to ensure that you stay in the correct position long enough for a quality image to be obtained.
 You may also have to hold your breath during brief individual scans.

-The CT technician will move the table—via remote from a separate room—into the CT machine.
+Using a remote from a separate room, the CT technologist will move the table into the CT machine.
 You may go through the machine several times.
-(NIH)

 Depending on the reason for your scan, you may be hooked up to an IV so that contrast dye can be injected into your veins during the test.
 This dye helps the machine take clear images of your blood vessels and organs.

-After a round of scans, you may be asked to wait while the technician reviews the images to ensure they are clear enough that your doctor can read them correctly.
+After a round of scans, you may be asked to wait while the technologist reviews the images to ensure they are clear enough that your doctor can read them correctly.

 A typical CT scan takes between 30 and 45 minutes to complete.